Skip to content

 • Selected contact lens related inflammatory events when infection has been reasonably excluded and follow-up is planned.

-If the main need is antimicrobial coverage without significant inflammation, start with a standalone antibiotic.
-If the main need is anti-inflammatory control and infection is not a concern, a standalone steroid may be more appropriate, using the usual safety precautions and monitoring.
+If the main need is antimicrobial coverage without significant inflammation, start with a standalone antibiotic from the antibiotics page.
+If the main need is anti-inflammatory control and infection is not a concern, a standalone steroid from the steroids page may be more appropriate.

-In routine external disease, selection is often driven more by the steroid risk profile and surface tolerance than by small differences in antibacterial coverage.
-Consider steroid response risk, allergy history, and how long treatment is expected to continue.
+In routine external disease, product selection is often driven more by the steroid risk profile and surface tolerance than by small differences in antibacterial coverage.

-The key safety question is whether the etiology is clear and whether the epithelium is intact.
-Fixed antibiotic steroid combinations are generally avoided when any of the following are present or strongly suspected:
+Fixed antibiotic-steroid combinations are generally avoided when any of the following are present or strongly suspected:

 • Large or central epithelial defect of uncertain cause